ric2b/small-programs/README.md

 script | purpose
 :----------- | :-----------
-backup | makes a copy of target file with the current date appended to the filename. use it when you want to make a quick backup of a file you're about to change
+backup | makes a copy of target file with the current date appended to the filename. use it when you want to make a quick backup of a file you're about to change eye | a simple animation of a blinking eye (from 'The Talos Principle'). the delay between frames can be changed by giving any argument accepted by 'sleep'.

 ####You can run these commands from a terminal in the repository folder: